 Veterinary technicians assist veterinarians with health care procedures in the clinic.
 The responsibilities for a vet tech usually include assisting with routine exams and surgeries, taking blood or stool samples, running lab tests, taking and processing x-rays, performing dental cleanings, updating patient records, cleaning and sterilizing equipment, and filling prescriptions.

 The primary difference between vet techs and vet assistants is that techs have completed a two-year associate degree and passed a national licensing exam.
 Veterinary assistants learn by gaining hands-on experience in the clinic and may not be qualified to perform certain duties in many states where licensing is required.

 The salary range for veterinary technicians was $25,000 to $35,000 in 2018.
 Wages for veterinary technicians can vary based on years of experience and specialty skills.

 Veterinarians working out of an office are generally small animal practitioners, though some equine and large animal practitioners also maintain offices and office staff.
 General duties for a veterinarian include giving routine exams, performing scheduled surgeries, evaluating x-rays, prescribing medications, suturing wounds, and giving immunizations.

 A degree in veterinary medicine requires a significant investment of time and money.
 Veterinarians usually complete their Bachelor of Science degree in three or four years before moving on to pursue a veterinary degree.
 Becoming a specialist requires even more practical and educational experience.

 The salary for veterinarians can vary based on the area of practice and specialty.
-Salaries for vets in private practice averages $97,000 for small animal exclusive practice, $103,000 for large animal exclusive practice, and $85,000 for equine practice.
+Salaries for vets range from $80,000 to $100,000 and include private practice vets as well as those who work in an animal hospital setting.
 Practice owners and board-certified specialists tend to earn even higher salaries.